AetherialMist/JavaLearning/lesson-001/README.md

 #### Usage

-`System.out.println()` is the first piece of Java code almost everyone learns, and everyone continues to use it until they stop programming.
+`System.out.println();` is the first piece of Java code almost everyone learns, and everyone continues to use it until they stop programming.
 This is not a "one and done" lesson.
 You will print things to the console in _every single_ lesson, and even in programming careers.